egordm/BigSentiment/README.md

-# BigHead
+# BigSentiment
 Sentiment data extraction and collection pipeline targeted but not limited to cryptocurrency markets.
+The toolset provides various scripts to pull real data from sources such as twitter, coindesk, cointelegraph and other news sites.
+Addionally it provides a pipeline for cleaning, processing and sentiment extraction from the pulled documents.

 ## Data Collection Usage
 Requirements: